jgneff/openjdk/README.md

 ![OpenJDK: Verifiable builds for Linux from source](images/banner.svg)

 OpenJDK is the official reference implementation of the Java Platform, Standard Edition.
-This project builds [Snap packages](https://snapcraft.io/openjdk) of OpenJDK releases directly from their [source repositories](https://github.com/openjdk).
-The packages provide everything you need to develop a Java application on Linux, including all of the latest development tools, class libraries, documentation, and source code of the Java Development Kit (JDK).
+This project builds [Snap packages](https://snapcraft.io/openjdk) of OpenJDK directly from its [source repositories](https://github.com/openjdk).
+These packages provide everything you need to develop a Java application on Linux, including all of the latest development tools, class libraries, API documentation, and source code of the Java Development Kit (JDK).

 Packages of the OpenJDK 15 general-availability release and the OpenJDK 16 and 17 early-access builds are published for each of the following hardware platforms, listed below by their Debian architectures and machine hardware names: